 Observations in the classroom and in other settings can provide valuable information about your child’s ability to learn.
-If you are concerned about behavioral, emotional or academic issues with your child at school did you know you are allowed to observe during the school day?
+If you are concerned about behavioral, emotional, or academic issues with your child at school did you know you are allowed on school observation during the school day?

 Elementary and Secondary Education of Act (ESEA)

 If you get pushback, advise the school that under the Elementary and Secondary Education of Act (ESEA) of 1965 (Sec.
 1116), schools shall allow reasonable access to staff, opportunities to volunteer and participate in their child’s class, and observation of classroom activities.
 The purpose of this section is to improve student achievement and develop the school-parent partnership.
 ESEA applies to regular education and special education alike.